keithbuhler/keithbuhler.github.io/philosophy-portal/disputations.md

 ### How to write a disputation

 Disputations prove a thesis.
 The thesis answers a question.
 Disputations respectfully summarize your opponent's viewpoint.
-Disputations state a thesis, provide goood arguments, state reasonable objections, and refute them.
+Disputations state a thesis, provide good arguments, state reasonable objections, and refute them.
 Disputations are not papers,  since they don't have an  introduction or conclusion.
 Disputations are the outline or "skeleton" of a paper, with clear, numbered, sections.

 Here is an example disputation for us to discuss:

-1. **Are MacDonalds chicken nuggets made of chicken meat?**
+1. **Are McDonald's chicken nuggets made of chicken meat?**
 2. **Objection 1**.
-It seems that MacDonalds "chicken" nuggets are not made of meat.
+It seems that }
+McDonald's "chicken" nuggets are not made of meat.
 For they do not have the right texture, like a chicken breast or chicken wing.
 3. **Objection 2**.
 Furthermore, there is a picture of "pink goo" on the internet showing what McNuggets look like before they are molded and cooked.
 4. **Appeal to authority**.
 On the other hand, CNBC reporter Landon Dowdy says that "it's just chicken."
 5. **Argument**.
 I answer that McNuggets are made of ground chicken meat.
 Mythbusters host Grant Imahara did a report inside the Tyson factory and took video footage showing that the nuggets are made from whole chickens, cut up, ground, flavored, and pressed into molds.[^3] Although industrially produced ground chicken may be unappetizing before it is breaded and fried, it is indeed chicken meat.
 The final product is so heavily salted and preserved, that it may not be healthy, but it is still meat.